I think a lot about health. Itโ€™s arguably my single biggest life value because without it, we have nothing.

 So connected.
 So calm.
 So clear.

-Another great way to connect to our natural world is nature walks, or simply going outside more often.
+Another great way to connect to our natural world is through nature walks or simply going outside more often.

 Now, this is something I do daily.